tsantospan/DASNN/README.md

 - We launch **train_model.py**

 ### Test script
-I began with a test.py file.
-For the moment, for some reason that I fail to understand, the results in test.py are very bad with a NN trained with batchnorm.
-I'm working on it (maybe I will give up) but for the moment just use test.py with models trained without batchnorm.

-In test.py, all the data changes (input and output) are made in the function model.predict.
-The change in square is not done for the moment, this is a TODO.
+In *test.py*, all the data changes (input and output) are made in the function model.predict.
+The square transformation is not done for the moment, this is a TODO.
-It is important to provide the same arguments (except cbrt) that were used for the training; without this the model can't be loaded.
+It is important to provide the same arguments (except cbrt) that were used for the training; without this, the model can't be loaded.

-One particular point with cbrt : in test.py the option cbrt is not to use if you provide already cube rooted images.
-In this case, just indicate the appropriate amplitude-img.
-Indeed, in test.py, if we use --cbrt, we cube root the image directly in the code.
+One particular point with cbrt : in *test.py* the option --cbrt computes the cube root in the code.
+Therefore, contrary to for *train.py* (where we needed precomputed cube root), don't use --cbrt if you provide precomputed cube rooted images.
+If you want to work with cube root images, you can either :
+- provide images that are already cube rooted, not use --cbrt, and provide the appropriate --amplitude-img (don't take the default)
+- provide normal images, and use --cbrt (you can also provide the --amplitude-img, optionally)

-test.py will take test input images, predict the labels, print them (and the true labels).
+test.py will take input images, predict the labels, print them (and the true labels).
 It will also save (square) images with the (text) results in the title.
+It also shows correlations between true and predicted labels, for each dimension.
 All is saved by default in results/test/ (but it can be changed).

+For the moment, I tested the basic configuration (no cbrt, default amplitude-img, default max and min output values, no use of square images).
+So here is a TODO list :
+- check if cbrt is ok
+- check if taking no-default values is ok
+- check of resizing into square is ok

+And make all the updates you want to make better visualization of the results

 ## Data details